ArixZajicek/shup/README.md

 `curl -Ls arix.cc/shup > shup.sh && chmod 700 shup.sh && ./shup.sh && rm shup.sh`

 ## To-Do
-- More dynamic .rc file handling
+- More dynamic config file handling
 	- Would be nice to just have an unpackable tarball for all files
 - Non-hard-coded URL path (use a .env file?)
 - Allow root prompt without downloading script